 Farah has undoubtedly optimised his stride length under the guidance of Salazar in terms of his gait cycle.
-He no longer over strides and has a trail leg action which quickly pulls his rear heel up to his buttock to prepare for the next stride.
+He no longer overstrides and has a trail leg action which quickly pulls his rear heel up to his buttock to prepare for the next stride.
 In recent years, he has increased his cadence too and is closer to optimum stride frequency at which point the energy cost of running is least (Grimshaw et al. 2007).

 The Newham and Essex Beagles man has managed to increase the ratio of the 'swing' phase of his gait cycle (when the foot is in the air) compared to the 'support' or 'stance' phase (when the foot is on the ground).
 His action is far closer to that of a sprinter whose 'stance' time represents approximately one-fifth of the gait cycle when at maximal speed.

-When the point of first contact is in the rear third of the foot, an athlete is classified as a rear foot or 'heel' striker.
+When the point of the first contact is in the rear third of the foot, an athlete is classified as a rear foot or 'heel' striker.
 Those who make contact in the middle third of the foot are referred to as 'mid-foot' and those whose first point of contact is the forward third of the foot are classified as 'fore-foot' strikers.
-For the vast majority of his races over 5000m and 10,000m Farah is a mid-foot striker and in terms of foot placement his foot lands slightly in front of his centre of gravity (COG).
+For the vast majority of his races over 5000m and 10,000m Farah is a mid-foot striker and in terms of foot placement, his foot lands slightly in front of his centre of gravity (COG).
 His foot stance time is at fractions of a second and this further decreases during his famed sprint finishes over the final 400 metres.
 So how can both athlete and coach work towards the above?

 The arms act as levers which in biomechanical terms are a series of connected rigid bars which rotate about an axis of rotation or fulcrum.
 As levers, the arms are important to the provision and application of force by both initiating movement (on the start line) and continuing movement.
 Video analysis confirms that Mo holds his arms relatively high with a markedly bent elbow.
-Not only does the drive of his arms backward balance his lower body forces but it helps to effect greater forward propulsion.
+Not only does the drive of his arms backwards balance his lower body forces but it helps to effect greater forward propulsion.
 Mo's shoulders tend to remain relaxed allowing the arms to move more freely and therefore assist in propelling him forwards.
-There is very little movement where the arms cross the chest, and this prevents the body from rocking from side to side as often occurs with runners experiencing fatigue.
+There is very little movement where the arms across the chest, and this prevents the body from rocking from side to side as often occurs with runners experiencing fatigue.
 His hands tend to remain open with his relaxed thumbs placed on his index fingers.

 It is the ability of the transversus abdominis, both internal and external obliques, the quadratus lumborum and the diaphragm to stabilise the core of the body during movement.
 This provides a stable platform for the limbs to move and exert force.
 Whilst present at the Luzhniki stadium for the 2013 world championships in Moscow, Long observed that Mo was able to keep a relatively level and stable pelvis even during the latter part of his 10,000m final.
-If the hips remain low this tends to look like a sitting position, which restricts stride length and the amount of force that can be generated by the drive leg pushing downward and backward.
+If the hips remain low this tends to look like a sitting position, which restricts stride length and the amount of force that can be generated by the drive leg pushing downward and backwards.
 By keeping his hips high, this allows for Mo's longer stride length to be maintained throughout his races aiding force to be more directly transferred up through his legs, hips and upper body thus facilitating greater forward propulsion.
 Grimshaw et al. (2007) note that at foot strike the hip is flexed to around 45 degrees and that during the drive off phase the hip extends to approximately 9% at toe-off.
-By maintaining a tall posture with high hips, the knee is prevented from collapsing inwards, leading to a more efficient application of force, and in turn helping Mo to run faster.
+By maintaining a tall posture with high hips, the knee is prevented from collapsing inwards, leading to a more efficient application of force, and in turn, helping Mo to run faster.

 It may be helpful if both athlete and coach think about potential biomechanical adjustments being made in the (a) short, (b) medium and (c) long term.
 A short-term intervention may be something which coach and athlete can try to affect during the session itself or shortly afterwards.
 A medium-term intervention may involve modifications over a period of weeks or even months in terms of a 'microcycle' or 'mesocycle' of training.
 A long-term intervention may involve changes to the periodised training programme of an athlete over a period of many months or even years.